FREE SHIPPING WHEN YOU SPEND $99+ | GET 20% OFF YOUR FIRST ORDER USING CODE 20%OFF1ST AT CHECKOUT!! Shop now!

 Unlike humans, dogs and cats create vitamin C in their bodies.
 However, if a pet is stressed or ill, the body's vitamin C output can quickly deplete.

 Vitamin C is a natural immune system booster.
-It increases the number of antibodies responsible for fighting toxins, bacteria, and viruses when absorbed into the body.
+When absorbed into the body, it increases the number of antibodies responsible for fighting toxins, bacteria, and viruses.

 Vitamin C also boosts your pet's level of interferon, a natural antibody that helps fight viral infections and cancerous growths.